Rosetta C Blackman

 Me - in a nutshell

-I am fascinated by freshwater ecosystems: understanding the biodiversity within it, what shapes these communities, how species can persist and how we can identify, protect and mitigate against anthropogenic pressures - if you need me, you’ll find me in a river… in my waders!
+I am fascinated by freshwater ecosystems: understanding the biodiversity within it and how communities are shaped in the face of global climate change - if you need me, you’ll find me in a river… in my waders!

 In 2014 I started a PhD in Molecular Ecology at the University of Hull looking at the use of environmental DNA (eDNA) to detect freshwater macroinvertebrates in rivers, both at a community level, (via metabarcoding), and by developing species-specific assays for priority invasive alien species.
-As part of my PhD I worked with the UK Environment Agency, National Lab Service and other stakeholders to apply my PhD research to future routine monitoring programmes for invasive alien species.
+My PhD was heavily influenced by my aim to develop my scientific research to application for end-users, and I worked with government agencies and stakeholders to apply my research for routine invasive alien species monitoring.

-I am also a full member of the Institute of Ecology and Environmental Management and Royal Society of Biology.
+I am also a full member of the Royal Society of Biology.

 CV on request.